what is colic?

 does my baby have colic?

-There are several signs that your baby may be experiencing a bout of colic.
+There are several signs and symptoms that your baby may be experiencing a bout of colic.

 - your baby is healthy and fed, but will suddenly start crying uncontrollably – usually loudly, and often for hours